JuanVilla424/aws-ngfw-security-automations/CONTRIBUTING.md

-# 🤝 Contributing to github-cicd-template
+# 🤝 Contributing to aws-ngfw-security-automations

-We welcome contributions to github-cicd-template!
+We welcome contributions to aws-ngfw-security-automations!
 To make sure the process goes smoothly, please follow these guidelines:

 ## 📋 Code of Conduct